Anger seems to get a bad press. Even so, there are times when anger can move us forward and help us break out of a negative loop.

-When I ask people to remember a time when they felt anger I am aware that this safe experiment is:
+When I ask people to remember a time when they felt anger I am aware that question is:

 to detect error and conflict,

-Anger and hostility can see a person consumed by the activation of the fight system in the brain.
-If you look at the brainstem factors — fight, flight, freeze, and faint — this is a person with an active fight system, but their cortex is at least part off-line.
+Anger and hostility can activate the fight system in the brain and a person with an active fight system is living with their thinking and ethical cortex at least part off-line.

 Let’s put anger into a context, then, and explore what might constitute ‘healthy’ and ‘unhealthy’ anger.
 Tracking the costs of inappropriate anger and distinguishing inappropriate anger from assertiveness and fierceness may need to be explored.

-There appear to be four classic negative categories on the emotion spectrum
+There appear to be four classic negative feelings arising on our emotion spectrum

-- shame with feelings of inadequacy and worthlessness,
+- shame, likely to trigger feelings of inadequacy and worthlessness,

-- sadness that ranges from subtle misery all the way into clinical depression,
+- sadness able to trigger anything from subtle misery all the way into clinical depression,

 - anger that ranges from being mildly exasperated (SUD 1/2) all the way to a SUD of 9/10.

 I find that most of us do not like to feel negative emotions.
-We want to get away from feelings of shame or fear or sadness.
+I am tempted to get away from feelings of shame or fear or sadness.
 Anger can fall into the same category but it is energizing.
 It can help us move away from the depression.
 It makes us feel potent and can move us away from helplessness.

-It’s tricky to recognize the personal costs of anger in the immediacy of the moment or to assess the long term consequences of our actions.
-Anger can come back on us and threaten our peace of mind as too often happens in courts of law.
+It’s tricky to recognize the personal costs of anger in the immediate moment, or to assess the long term consequences of our actions.
+Anger can come back on us and threaten our peace of mind when we arrive in a court of law.